nazmifr/TinyXT/README.md

 # TinyXTConverter

-Minimal firmware and hardware schematics to build a working tiny PS/2 keyboard converter
+Minimal documentation and hardware schematics to build a working tiny PS/2 keyboard converter.

+Firmware by: https://github.com/kesrut/pcxtkbd (GPL 2.0 License, see his repo for latest updates, may break the stable and working specific code for Uno, Nano and Tiny)

 PC -> XT or AT (PS/2 & DIN5)